asciimo/trilogy/oop.md

 We can reference `this` from anywhere in a class, and have access to the specific properties and methods of a particular object when it is instantiated.
-`this` is common in many languages that support OOP, but it can get a little tricky in JavaScript because `this` can be used in other contexts outside of OOP.
+`this` is common in many programming languages that support OOP, but it can get a little tricky in JavaScript because `this` can be used in other contexts outside of OOP.
 For now, we only need to remember that we will use `this` when referencing properties and methods within in a class.